conceptant/hapi-fhir/README.md

 - And, most importantly, security.
 If you're going to store PHI (Protected Health Information) in a system it needs to be properly engineered and protected, which is a very complex task.

 # Quick start

+`docker run -p 8080:8080 conceptant/hapi-fhir`

+The image will take a minute to spin up and then you can go to http://localhost:8080 to access the FHIR client.
+Note that any data you store in the running container will be gone after you delete it.

+If you want data to survive container deletion use this command instead:

 `docker run -p 8080:8080 -v <host_directory>:/var/lib/jetty/target conceptant/hapi-fhir`

 where you need to replace "<host_directory>" with either a path to an existing directory on the host file system or a name of a docker volume.
 You can read more about Docker volumes here: https://docs.docker.com/storage/volumes/

-The image will take a minute to spin up and then you can go to http://localhost:8080 to access the FHIR client.

 # If you need to customize the docker file